Brand mergers: Four key things to consider

 And get the best value from your brands post-deal.

-One of the things that surprised us at TOTEM, was how late in the merger process it can be, before branding and brand integration can be considered.
+A common issue is how late in the merger process it can be, before branding and brand integration can be considered.

 Stuart explained why that can be.